 Let’s start with a simple tabular report to show the number of suggestions received and the status of each one.
 A tabular report presents data in simple rows and columns, much like a spreadsheet.
 You can use it to show column summaries, like sum, average, maximum, and minimum.

-- Click and select Suggestion Box.
+- Click the app launcher and select Suggestion Box.
 Select the Reports tab, click New Report.

 - In the Search Report Types, enter

 Suggestionsand choose Suggestions.
-(If you don't see the Suggestions report type, go back to Setup and click Object Manager.)
-Click Edit.
+(If you don't see the Suggestions report type, go back to Setup and click Object Manager.
+Click the arrow next to Suggestion and then click Edit.
 Under Optional Features, check Allow Reports.
 Click Save.
-Then go back and create the report.
+Then go back and create the report.)

 - Click Continue.